-Personal Adjustment invites students to engage in selfdiscovery and self-improvement in a supportive environment.
-Students should be willing to examine various personal and interpersonal issues such as selfconcept, anger and violence, depression, happiness, love and intimacy, sexuality, moral and ethical development, gender roles, diversity, stress and other problems encountered throughout life.
+This course invites students to engage in self-discovery and self-improvement in a supportive environment.
+Students should be willing to examine various personal and interpersonal issues such as self-concept, anger and violence, depression, happiness, love and intimacy, sexuality, moral and ethical development, gender roles, diversity, stress and other problems encountered throughout life.
 This course encourages students to think about their lives in a deeper and more meaningful way and to choose to live a deliberate life.
-"The unexamined life is not worth living."--Socrates

-- 1. Explain and evaluate the importance of personal adjustment and the benefits of self-awareness. - 2.
-Evaluate emotions and the significance of their emotions on self-development. - 3.
+- 1. Explain and evaluate the importance of personal adjustment and the benefits of self-awareness and self-development. - 2. - 3.
 Identify and demonstrate the skills necessary for healthy communication and relationships. - 4.
-Demonstrate and understand the impact of societal expectations on human behavior. - Recognize and evaluate the factors affecting individual choices and their effects on one's self and adjustment within society.
+Recognize and evaluate the impact of societal expectations on human behavior.